 During fluid sampling and analyses of inorganic constituents, we sought to minimize contamination by relying on prior information of X-ray CT scan images and by thoroughly peeling off outer layers that were in contact with the core liner and thus drilling mud and avoiding fractures as much as possible.
-Nevertheless, residual levels of contamination were not avoidable as illustrated in Figure F18.
+Nevertheless, residual levels of contamination were not avoidable, as illustrated in Figure F18.
 The fraction of drilling mud contamination in the total interstitial water was calculated assuming binary mixing of several major ions that are present in much greater concentrations in the drilling mud than in interstitial water.
 Likewise, we assumed that the degree of natural variation of these ions in the interstitial water composition was small compared to variation caused by contamination.
 The most contaminated samples were typically sandy mudstone at the top of Unit II.
 Results were variable based on the ion chosen but provide some indication of the degree of contamination.
-For example, the mudderived water fraction of pore water in the most severely contaminated, shallowest whole-round sample (337-C0020A-1R-2, 0-65 cm, sandy, 1278 mbsf) varies from 65% to 88% depending on whether salinity, K+, SO4^{2-}, or Cl[-] are considered as the interstitial water end-members in binary mixing.
+For example, the mud-derived water fraction of pore water in the most severely contaminated, shallowest whole-round sample (337-C0020A-1R-2, 0-65 cm; sandy; 1278 m CSF-B) varies from 65% to 88% depending on whether salinity, K+, SO42-, or Cl- are considered as the interstitial water end-members in binary mixing.
 Consequently, corrections of other interstitial water constituents for their dilution with drilling mud is associated with inherent, residual uncertainties.
 For the majority of interstitial water samples obtained toward the bottom of Unit II and deeper, contamination is significantly lower.
 In these horizons, we estimate a range of contamination from 2% to 20%.

 Considerable challenges were also posed on organic geochemical and micropaleontological analyses by contamination from drilling mud.
-TOC concentrations of cuttings were suspiciously elevated relative to core samples in the nearby horizon.
-Lipid extracts of cuttings and some core samples showed molecular signatures of the asphaltbased drilling additive ASTEX (trade name; also known as sulfonated asphalt sodium salt [SAS]); cuttings in shallower horizons of Hole C0020A showed other unidentified, highly concentrated contaminants that probably result from the drilling technology (Fig. F19).
-During micropaleontological analysis, core samples, core catchers, and especially cutting samples for diatom analysis were affected by a memory effect of younger assemblages admixed to the drilling mud.
-For example, relatively young diatom assemblages representative of shallower, late Miocene and Pliocene strata were abundant in drilling mud and complicated the use of cuttings for diatom-based chronostratigraphy.
-Focus on undisturbed core samples eliminated this problem but also substantially lowered the resolution in our analysis of age-relevant marker fossils.
+TOC concentrations of cuttings were suspiciously elevated relative to core samples from nearby horizons.
+Lipid extracts of cuttings and some core samples showed molecular signatures of the asphalt-based drilling additive AS-TEX-S (trade name; also known as sulfonated asphalt sodium salt [SAS]); cuttings in shallower horizons of Hole C0020A showed other unidentified, highly concentrated contaminants that probably result from the drilling technology (Fig. F19).
+Moreover, micropaleontological analyses of diatom assemblages in core samples, core catchers, and especially cutting samples were affected by a "memory effect."
+For example, relatively young diatom assemblages representative of shallower late Miocene and Pliocene strata were abundant in drilling mud and complicated the use of cuttings for diatom-based chronostratigraphy.
+Focus on undisturbed core samples eliminated this problem but also substantially lowered the number of samples and thus the depth resolution that could be examined for age-relevant marker fossils.